awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/captions-support-tables-by-container-type.md

 For HLS outputs, if your input caption format is Teletext or DVB\-Sub, you can include output captions in those formats as well\.
 Standard Apple players will not recognize those captions, but custom players may\.

 **Note**
-AWS Elemental MediaConvert has the following limitations with Teletext in outputs:
+MediaConvert has the following limitations with Teletext in outputs:
 The service doesn't support captions formatting and positioning You can use only [Teletext level 1\.5](https://en.wikipedia.org/wiki/World_System_Teletext) languages